 Call Stapley Action for Your Garage Door Needs!

 At Stapley Action Garage Door we know the ins and outs of everything garage related.
 Since 1986, we’ve been performing superior garage door service in Phoenix, AZ and beyond, so you can trust us to handle all of your garage door repair and replacement needs.
-Not sure if your garage door needs to be fixed?
+Not sure if your garage door or torsion spring needs to be fixed?
 Call us today to schedule your garage door replacement or contact us or call us at 480-655-1255 with any questions or concerns about your current garage door situation.